-Aegis Capital Corp. acted as S - GuruFocus.com
+Aegis Capital Corp.
+Acted as S - GuruFocus.com

-NEW YORK, NY / ACCESSWIRE / August 22, 2022 / Aegis Capital Corp. acted as Sole Bookrunner on a $41 Million (IPO) Initial Public Offering with Simultaneous Full Exercise of the Over-Allotment Option for GigaCloud Technology Inc. (NASDAQ:GCT).
+NEW YORK, NY / ACCESSWIRE / August 24, 2022 / Aegis Capital Corp. acted as Sole Bookrunner on a $6.2 Million Underwritten Public Offering for Assure Holdings Corp.
+(NASDAQ:IONM).

 About Aegis Capital Corporation